Last Updated on April 17, 2023

 I’m not one to recommend upgrading all willy nilly, but it can save you a lot of money and power in the long run.
 For more information be sure to check out my post How to Save Money on Your Electric Bill in the Kitchen.

 With your new fancy solar panels from SunRun, when it’s time to get a new hot water heater — why not get an electric, tankless one?

 You can get a high-quality electric water heater for as little as $500.
-Install is way easier too because there’s no other requirements than a sufficient power source in your home.
+Installation is way easier too because there are no other requirements than a sufficient power source in your home.

-If you live in a small space, a tankless electric water heater is perfect because they’re a third of the size of a gas heater.
+If you live in a small space, a tankless electric water heater is perfect — they’re a third of the size of a gas heater.

 I would love to eventually put one in our tiny home.
 The detached hot water heater shed could become an actual shed providing more valuable space.
-Which in a tiny home – is huge!
+Which, in a tiny home, is priceless!

 One of the only cons is that you won’t have hot water in a power outage… but you won’t be worried about that since you’ll have a solar battery!

-Whether you’re remodeling, new-construction, or just looking to upgrade some existing fixtures, switching to low-flow showerheads, faucets, and toilets is a great way to save water and money.
+Whether you’re remodeling, eyeing new-construction homes, or just looking to upgrade some existing fixtures, switching to low-flow showerheads, faucets, and toilets is a great way to save water and money.